joelmoss/Pureset/README.md

 # Pureset

-> Better issue management for software engineering, that is closer to your code.
+> Better issue management for developers|product managers|QA engineers, where the experience is
+> tailored for your needs.

 - As close to your code as possible
 - Single project, multiple source control repos